-Usually, a website gets into blacklist when it contains something harmful to the user, for example, malware.
+Usually, a website gets on the blacklist when it contains something harmful to the user, for example, malware.

 If your website is on a Google blacklist, there are two primary approaches to recovering a hacked site:

-Take a look at the video below, which will explain why and how websites end up in Google blacklist.
+Take a look at the video below, which will explain why and how websites end up on Google’s blacklist.

 For many website owners, malware and other harmful scripts can stay on the website for a while.
-Most of the malicious programs are built to stay undetected and without the technical knowledge and with the "eye" to see the changes, it's hard to spot the differences.
+Most malicious programs are built to stay undetected and without the technical knowledge and the “eye” to see the changes, it’s hard to spot the differences.